Natural Vanilla Flavor: Real vs Fake, Benefits, Uses & How to Choose

 Is Your Natural Vanilla Flavor Vegan?

 The rumors are true.
-Scientists are able to create vanilla flavors out of a beaver’s anal secretions.
+Scientists can create vanilla flavors out of a beaver’s anal secretions.
 Technically called castoreum (and technically secreted from a special gland right next to the anus), the thick, brownish goo smells rather pleasant even before processing.
 But although castoreum-based vanilla has been used in food and fragrances for decades, it’s rare you’ll find beaver-derived vanilla in any of your food today.
 This type is used primarily in fragrances for things like lotion and candle wax.

 In terms of safety?
 There don’t seem to be any reports of adverse reactions in humans, whether taken internally or used externally.
 Is it gross to eat beaver butt goo?
 We’ll let you be the judge.